Although earning money is essential to building wealth, the ability to earn does not automatically translate into wealth.

 This is why your best bet is to get into the habit of saving up.

 You do not need to earn a high income before you can start saving money.

 Train yourself to believe that you earn much less than you actually do, then save the difference.

 To discover how to start managing your money effectively, click here to download The Money Management Blueprint today.

-This 23-minute personal money guide will help you gain confidence and total control over your money.
+This essential personal money guide will help you gain confidence and total control over your money.